EFDC+ Explorer

 Flux Plots

-The flux comparison tool is provided to help you calibrate flow or constituent flux across a user-defined cross section.
-Any number of cross sections can be used to generate time series comparisons between measured and modeled flows.
+The flux comparison tool supports calibration of flow or constituent flux across user-defined cross sections.
+Any number of cross sections can be configured, with EE producing time series comparisons between measured and modeled fluxes — helping to ensure mass balance and flow accuracy throughout the model domain.